CBSC73/pm566-fall2022-labs/lab06/lab06.md

 | Urology                       | history      |  196 |

 \#*The top 5 most words by medical specialty are above.
 Some of these are amusing!
-Neonatal medicine uses “mom” a lot, I thought it would be “baby” or “mother” before “mom”.*
+Neonatal medicine uses “mom” frequently, I thought it would be “baby” or “mother” before “mom”.*